Dr Debbie Kolb runs her own private family medicine practice.

 Anything else that you'd like to share?

 I am honored to have been asked to share a little bit about my particular practice.
 In medical school, I found that I enjoyed meeting new people and doing lots of different things, and family medicine afforded me that opportunity.
 It has been such a privilege to be part of the lives of my patients.
+I miss seeing them since my retirement but am excited for our next chapter!

-Until then - Have a joy-filled week!
-Tonya
+Until then, have a joy-filled week!